Banner Health

 • Uneven workload between partners

-Seeking support, using good posture and taking breaks can make breastfeeding more comfortable.
+Seeking nursing, lactation and family support is important.
+Using good posture and taking breaks can make breastfeeding more comfortable.

 When to seek help